Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - floor drains in pesticide display areas are protected from pesticide releases

-- pesticide spills that result in a release beyond the outlet (including odours) or spills that are or are likely to cause an adverse effect are reported to AEP as soon as possible
+- pesticide spills that result in a release beyond the outlet (including odours) or spills that are or are likely to cause an adverse effect are reported to the Alberta government as soon as possible

 For more information on pesticide release reporting requirements, see: